syncthing/docs/users/custom-upgrades.rst

 ``syncthing-$os-$arch-$version.$ext``.
 Only beta releases (i.e. releases with version numbers of the form ``v0.11.24-beta...``) will consider an upgrade to a release marked as ``"prerelease": true``.
-The actual assets must be official releases downloaded from Github, or they must be custom compiled and signed according to the process outlined in :ref:`release-signing`.
+The actual assets must be official releases downloaded from GitHub, or they must be custom compiled and signed according to the process outlined in :ref:`release-signing`.